jacobcode01/ChurnLabs/README.md

 - Built an end-to-end churn prediction system on 7,000+ customer records from PostgreSQL using Scikit-learn pipelines, ensuring reproducible training and preventing data leakage.
 - Evaluated 7 classification models including a DummyClassifier baseline, selecting Logistic Regression based on recall and PR-AUC given class imbalance, with per-fold metrics tracked in MLflow.
 - Optimized the decision threshold via precision-recall curve, targeting ≥90% recall on the churn class while accepting a precision drop as missing a churner outweighs a false retention offer.
-- Deployed a Dockerized FastAPI backend on Render with a React frontend on Netlify, pulling the trained model from Hugging Face Hub as a remote artifact store for on-demand risk scoring.
+- Deployed a Dockerized FastAPI backend on Render with a React frontend on Vercel, pulling the trained model from Hugging Face Hub as a remote artifact store for on-demand risk scoring.

 <hr>